Isaiah 15

 Introduction

-This oracle is a lamentation over the sudden and devastating destruction of Moab's cities and countryside.
-What is striking is the tone: rather than triumphant gloating over a fallen enemy, the prophet voices genuine grief.
-Verse 5 declares, "My heart cries out over Moab."
-The poem moves geographically from north to south, tracing the path of refugees as they flee the catastrophe.
-City after city is named -- Ar, Kir, Dibon, Nebo, Medeba, Heshbon, Elealeh -- each one falling under judgment.
-The chapter is rich in the imagery of mourning: shaved heads, cut beards, sackcloth, wailing on rooftops, dried-up waters, and withered vegetation.
-A close parallel to this oracle appears in Jeremiah 48:1-47, which draws extensively on Isaiah's language.
+The oracle's tone stands apart.
+Rather than triumphant gloating over a fallen enemy, the prophet voices genuine grief.
+"My heart cries out over Moab," he declares in verse 5.
+The poem moves geographically from north to south, tracing the path of refugees as they flee a sudden, total catastrophe.
+City after city falls — Ar, Kir, Dibon, Nebo, Medeba, Heshbon, Elealeh — and the imagery of mourning accumulates: shaved heads, shorn beards, sackcloth, wailing on rooftops, dried-up waters, and withered vegetation.
+A close parallel appears in Jeremiah 48:1-47, which draws extensively on Isaiah's language.
 The historical occasion is debated, but the oracle likely refers to an Assyrian or other invasion that devastated the Moabite plateau in the eighth century BC.

 The Burden against Moab: Sudden Destruction (vv.
 1-4)